thaiminh2022/se104-survey-system/docs/software-requirements-specification.md

 - An unauthenticated user who opens `/dashboard` is redirected to login.
 - An authenticated user can create a survey with sections and questions.
+- A survey owner can open an existing survey in the edit builder and save changes.
 - A draft survey is not publicly answerable.
 - A published survey can be opened at `/surveys/{id}` and submitted.
 - Required questions block respondent progress until answered.